MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/change-the-default-language-for-greetings-and-emails.md

 - Custom text-to-speech greeting specified on the user being called

-The language used to play the system greetings is, in priority order, either the primary and secondary prompt language specified in the online voicemail policy assigned to the user, the preferred language specified for the user or the default tenant language.
+The language used to play the system greetings is, in priority order, either the primary and secondary prompt language specified in the online voicemail policy assigned to the user, the preferred language specified for the user, or the default tenant language.

 The custom and out of office greeting are recorded by the user in the language chosen by the user.

 If custom text-to-speech greetings are specified for the user either by the user or the tenant administrator, the language used to generate the speech is the
 PromptLanguage specified together with the text-to-speech greetings.

-The custom text-to-speech greetings are only used, if there are no custom greetings recorded for the user.
+The custom text-to-speech greetings are only used if there are no custom greetings recorded for the user.

 ## Transcription
-If enabled by online voicemail policy for the user being called, Cloud Voicemail will try to transcribe the voicemail left by the caller.
+If enabled by the online voicemail policy for the user being called, Cloud Voicemail will try to transcribe the voicemail left by the caller.
 It will use speech detection to understand the language used in the audio content and, if possible, transcribe the content using the detected language.

 ## Transcription translation
-If enabled by online voicemail policy for the user being called, Cloud Voicemail will translate the transcribed voicemail.
+If enabled by the online voicemail policy for the user being called, Cloud Voicemail will translate the transcribed voicemail.
 It will translate from the language detected during speech detection into, in priority order, either the preferred language specified for the user or the default tenant language.

 ## Voicemail message template